Jayveeeee24/Jayveeeee24/README.md

-<p align = "center">I'm a student, aspiring Software Engineer, has an addiction to coffee and lazy af.</p>
+<p align = "center">I'm a student, aspiring Software Engineer, has an addiction to coffee and loves chess.</p>

 ## Field of Interests:
 * My interest are in various fields especially in the Science and Technology.